andrewcowley/WaterNSW-data-API-documentation/getting-started.md

 ### 3. Optional URL query parameters

-  1. `ver=2`: When the `ver` URL parameter isn't provded on the request URL some of the keys in the returned JSON are prefixed to work around JSON parsing in old browsers.
+  1. `ver=2`: When the `ver` URL parameter isn't provided on the request URL some of the keys in the returned JSON are prefixed to work around JSON parsing in old browsers.
   2.  `mime=csv`: This URL parameter will cause the response to have its HTTP `content-type` header set to `text/csv`. **This will not change the format of the response from JSON to CSV.**
   3. **format**
     - `format=csv`: The response is returned in CSV format